 The healthcare industry is constantly expanding and evolving, which in turn creates more career opportunities.
 If you currently have experience in or simply have an interest in medical administrative work, then earning a diploma online in medical billing and coding may be the perfect fit for you!
-Ashworth College offers a medical billing and coding program that could set you on your way toward earning the professional certifications that get you ahead in this field.
+Ashworth College offers a Medical Billing and Coding Career Diploma program that may help you earn professional certifications and prepare you for the field.

-In some offices, their might be a medical biller and a medical coder, but often it is the same person that handles both responsibilities.
-That’s why we’ve combined them into a single course.
-In case you were wondering the difference between medical billing and medical coding, here’s a quick breakdown…
+In some offices, there might be a medical biller and a medical coder, but often it is the same person that handles both responsibilities.
+In case you were wondering the difference between medical billing and medical coding, here’s a quick breakdown.

 First, they need to understand the different types of codes that are used to translate a healthcare service to determine a billing claim.
 According to the American Academy of Professional Coders (AAPC), the medical biller follows the claim to ensure that the work the providers perform is reimbursed.
-With medical billing, a background in insurance can be extremely beneficial, but is not required.
-As long as you’re comfortable with numbers and can excel in both a social and independent environment, then this is work you can handle and might enjoy.
+With medical billing, a background in insurance may be beneficial, but is not required.
+As long as you’re comfortable with numbers and can excel in both a social and independent environment, then this is work you may enjoy.

 Medical coders review clinical statements and assign standard codes using CPT, ICD-10-CM, and HCPCS Level II classification systems.
 The purpose of these codes is to ensure billing and insurance claims run efficiently.
-Ashworth’s Medical Billing and Coding training places special emphasis on the CPT, ICD-10-CM, ICD-10-PCS, and HCPCS coding systems.
+Ashworth’s medical billing and coding training places emphasis on the CPT, ICD-10-CM, ICD-10-PCS, and HCPCS coding systems.
 You'll learn how to assign codes for diagnoses and procedures using all of these systems.